 I learned long ago that some of the greatest gems of life are hidden away in the small corners of the world.
 PVK Vegas is a perfect example of that.
 With its small storefront next to a T-shirt shop, you might dismiss it as you stroll by with a Mai Tai in hand.
-Don’t be fooled, though.
+Don’t let that fool you, though.
 Once you step foot inside the shop and see that pretty much every square inch is covered in product, your jaw will hit the ground.
 You definitely need to check out PVK Vegas online or the next time you hit the Strip.
 You won’t be disappointed.
-For more information, visit pvk.vegas.
+For even more info, please visit the PVK Vegas website.

 Not just some safe queen, the patriotic Henry American Eagle, chambered in .22, shot...

 by William Bell / Jun 29, 2020